Student Learning Outcomes

 The requirements for this program are:

-- Students must apply after completion of 60 hours toward their BA degree.
-Students must apply for the BA-MA option before applying for graduation with the BA degree.
+- Students must apply after completion of 60 hours toward their BA degree and prior to the start of the anticipated undergraduate graduation term.

-- To apply, students must submit an application (Application form) and a completed Declaration of Major forms to the Department of Economics (Declaration forms).
+- To apply, students must submit an application and a completed Declaration of Major form to the Department of Economics.

 - Students must pass a college-level calculus course before entering the program.
 MATH 206 Brief Calculus and Linear Algebra or an equivalent is recommended; MATH 210 Calculus I is also acceptable.